-- 11.2.3.3 North Yorkshire County Council; and, - 11.2.3.4 Harrogate Borough Council. - 11.2.3.5 A Governor appointed by a local university or research institution. - 11.2.3.6 A Voluntary Organisation Governor appointed by the Council of Voluntary Services (Harrogate and Ripon). - 11.2.3.7 A Governor appointed by Harrogate Healthcare Facilities Management Limited. - 11.3 Composition of the Council of Governors, subject to the 2006 Act, shall seek to ensure that: - the interests of the community served by the trust are appropriately represented; and, - the level of representation of the public constituencies, the staff constituency and the appointed Stakeholder Governors strikes an appropriate balance having regard to their legitimate interest in the trust's affairs.
+- 11.2.3.23 North Yorkshire County Council; and, - 11.2.3.34 Harrogate Borough Council; - 11.2.3.45 A Governor appointed by a local university or research institution; - 11.2.3.56 A Voluntary Organisation Governor appointed by the Council of Voluntary Services (Harrogate and Ripon) appointed by a local voluntary organisation; and, - 11.2.3.67 A Governor appointed by Harrogate Healthcare Facilities Management Limited. - 11.3 Composition of the Council of Governors, subject to the 2006 Act, shall seek to ensure that:

+- 11.3.1 the interests of the community served by the trust Trust are appropriately represented; and, - the level of representation of the public constituencies, the staff constituency and the appointed Stakeholder Governors strikes an appropriate balance having regard to their legitimate interest in the trust rust affairs.